 "Climate" means the long-term weather average observed within a geographic region, and climate change refers to fluctuations in the Earth's climate system as a result of both natural and anthropogenic causes.
-Currently the long term climate change trend is evidenced by rising global temperatures; increasing storm intensity extremes within the hydrologic cycle resulting in more frequent floods and droughts; and rising sea level.
+Currently the long term climate change trend is evidenced by rising global temperatures; increasing storm intensity extremes within the hydrologic cycle resulting in more frequent floods and droughts; warming of the Earth's oceans and estuaries; and rising sea level.

-"Commercial" occupied with or engaged in commerce or work intended for commerce.
+"Commercial" means occupied with or engaged in commerce or work intended for commerce.